foundry-vtt-community/wiki.js/development/api/document.md

 ### Relationships between Primary Documents

 Sometimes it is desirable to create a relationship between documents which cannot be embedded within one another (e.g. Items within other Items).
-The best way to accomplish this is by recording the ID or UUID on one or both of the documents.
-Then, when you need to
+The best way to accomplish this is by recording the ID or UUID on one of the documents.
+Then, when you need to use the connection, use `doc.collection.get(id)` to grab a sibling, or `fromUuid` or `fromUuidSync` if you're storing a UUID.

+Helper functions like getters can simplify the process - store the ID/UUID as a string then have a helper function handle the retrieval.
+Helper functions can also work for a reverse lookup - in the dnd5e system, many items have a `system.container` property to track the appropriate bag or barrel, and then container items have a `contents` getter that searches through the parent collection for items with a `system.container` property that matches the ID of the container.

 #### Unlinked Actors/Tokens